ecr007/English-World/Phrases-Vocabulary/O.md

 Ongoing: (Adj) Continuing; still in progress.
 E.g: The project is ongoing.

 On average, how much time does a fullstack developer spend in a job?

+Outlook: (noun) a person's point of view or general attitude to life.
+E.g: He had a practical outlook on life.

+Once in a while: means occasionally or not very often.
+E.g: Once in a while it doesn't hurt to be reminded about the important thing in the life.